 Depending on the time of the season, arrangements can be made to visit the Pelee Island Bird Observatory Banding Station.
 PIBO offers this program at Fish Point.
 Students will be introduced to the contribution to science made by bird banding.
 The techniques will be demonstrated and the fascinating phenomenon of bird migration will be explored as well.

 Schools that take advantage of our learning package are responsible for ferry and ground transportation on the Island.
 The cost is $3.00 per student.
 Please note that each school is responsible for teacher and adult supervision of the students.
-For information and reservations please contact the Pelee Island Heritage Centre, email email@example.com Telephone 519 724 2291 (between May 1 and October 15).
+For information and reservations please contact the Pelee Island Heritage Centre, email firstname.lastname@example.org Telephone 519 724 2291 (between May and early October).